uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Login Page

-The login page enables the University of Hawaii Manoa departments access to the lost and found items database.
+The sign-in page enables the University of Hawaii Manoa departments access to the lost and found items database.

 ![](img/sign-in-page.png)